Everything to know about maximising online shopping portals for bonus points and miles

-Contrary to what many think, earning air miles really couldn’t be easier.
-Whether it’s by using a rewards-earning credit card or by taking flights and crediting the miles to your loyalty programme, you should be well on your way to an amazing redemption in no time.
+Contrary to what many think, earning miles really couldn’t be easier.
+Whether it’s by using a rewards-earning credit card or by taking flights and crediting the miles to your loyalty programme of choice, you should be well on your way to an amazing redemption in no time.

 But, many don’t know there’s another way to earn those valuable points and miles.
 And you don’t need to step on a plane to do so.
-You can earn them just by making purchases online using airline shopping portals.
+You can earn them right from home just by making purchases online using airline shopping portals.

 Airline online shopping portals exist in order to award members with miles for making purchases with dozens — if not hundreds — of retailers.
 At the most basic level, you can be earning bonus points and miles for making purchases that you’d be making regardless.
 You’re still purchasing the exact same things directly from the same retailer.
 But instead of going directly to the retailer’s website, you’ll first go to the airline shopping portal, log in, click through to the retailer’s website and make your purchase directly through that window.

 You can even double dip your earning made from these online purchases by making the purchase with a credit card that rewards you per pound spent.
-For example, if you use your Virgin Atlantic Reward+ Credit Card on the same purchase, you’ll earn additional Flying Club miles on top of those earned directly through the shopping portal.
-In the example above, that’s an additional 307.5 miles.
-In total, that brings your haul to 1,127.5 miles, worth nearly £14 based on TPG UK’s most recent valuations — not a bad return for a purchase you were already planning on making.
+For example, if you use your British Airways American Express Premium Plus Credit Card From Amex U.K. or Virgin Atlantic Reward+ Credit Card on the same purchase, you’ll earn additional Avios or Virgin Points on top of those earned directly through the shopping portal.

 In order to start earning on your online purchases, all you need to do — if you already haven’t — is sign up to the British Airways Executive Club and Virgin Atlantic Flying Club programmes.
 Then, the next time you’re thinking of doing some online shopping, make sure you check each of the shopping portals first to see if your retailer of choice is featured as one of the airline’s shopping partners.